Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 Counselling & Psychotherapy

-I offer online counselling and psychotherapy across London, including Walthamstow, Woodford, Highams Park, and Buckhurst Hill, as well as UK‑wide.
-If you have any questions, I’m always happy to answer them.
+I offer online counselling across London - including Walthamstow, Woodford, Highams Park and Buckhurst Hill - as well as supporting clients UK‑wide.

-I also offer a free 15 minute phone consultation if you'd like to speak before booking a first session.
+If you have any questions ahead of booking an appointment, I’m always happy to answer them.
+I also offer a free initial 15 minute phone consultation if you'd like to speak before booking a first session.

 Saff Mitten, specialist psychotherapist for miscarriage and infertility in London.